Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

     std::shared_ptr<isobus::InternalControlFunction> myECU = nullptr; // A pointer to hold our InternalControlFunction

     //!
-Make sure you change these for your device!!!!
+Make sure you change these for your device!!!! myNAME.set_arbitrary_address_capable(true);
-    //!
-This is an example device that is using a manufacturer code that is currently unused at time of writing myNAME.set_arbitrary_address_capable(true);
     myNAME.set_industry_group(1);
     myNAME.set_device_class(0);